 The Corporation periodically enters into derivative contracts in order to manage exposure to commodity price risk associated with sales, purchases and inventories of crude oil, natural gas liquids and petroleum products.
 The Corporation may also enter into derivative contracts to manage risk associated with foreign exchange movements on its estimated future net cash inflows denominated in U.S. dollars and interest rate risk.
-These risk management derivatives are a component of the Corporation's overall risk management program.
+These risk management derivatives are a component of the Corporation's overall risk management program and are captured under accounts payable on the statement of financial position.